 Ok, now test your connection to the database server with the above database information.

 In our experiences, if you use PHP 7.0 for Prestashop 1.7, or PHP 7.2, 7.3 for Prestashop 1.6, many errors could appear.

-The Wizard will create the necessary tables and finalize setting up the store.
+The Wizard will create the necessary tables and finalize setting up the store, updating your configuration file.
 You will see a page that looks something like this:

 Step IV - Delete Install folder & Archive file

-For security purpose, you need to rename or delete the “install” folder inside the Prestashop 1.7 installation folder & Zip file.
+For security purpose, you need to rename or delete the Install folder inside the Prestashop 1.7 installation folder & Zip file.
 I suggest deleting the installation directory.

-You can log into the PrestaShop back-office by going to your newly-renamed admin folder.
+You can log into the PrestaShop back office by going to your newly-renamed admin folder.
 On PrestaShop dashboard page, you can see some basic demo statics.
 You also might want to start modifying your store by downloading Prestashop Addons from PrestaShop Admin panel page to improve the feature & customize the theme.

 How to Install Prestashop Theme

-- I. Download Theme Package to Local PC
+- I. Download Theme Package from PrestaShop store to local PC

 - II.
 Import Theme into Website